rootsecdev/Microsoft-Blue-Forest/Powershell/JEA/Readme.md

 RoleDefinitions = @{ 'LAB\JEA_IIS' = @{ RoleCapabilities = 'JEARoles' }; }
 ```

+When you get done editing this is how it should look.

 ![](https://github.com/rootsecdev/Microsoft-Blue-Forest/blob/master/Powershell/JEA/Screenshots/JEA1.PNG)

 5. Next make sure you uncomment the line "Whether to run this session configuration as the machine's (virtual) administrator account"